 Attorneys are not obligated to list every single person who might have relevant data or documents to share, so be discerning about who you include.
 First, identify people who seem the most likely to be deposed, whether by your side or the opposing party.
 Speaking with them can provide more information and lead to other individuals who might be relevant to the case.

-It’s also a good idea to prepare an internal list of custodians you think the other side may want to contact to see what documents are relevant to the opposing argument.
+Before your 26 f conference, it’s a good idea to prepare an internal list of custodians you think the other side may want to contact to see what documents are relevant to the opposing argument.
 Including that in your discovery plan will give you more opportunity to prepare a counter argument and respond to evidence against your client.

 Lay out parameters for data disclosure